Bosmansc/BlackCrowsScript/README.md

 2) choose task scheduler
 3) create a basic task (on the right of the screen)
 4) set the name etc. and browse to the SkiScraping.py file

--> an email will be sent if the sales price has fallen

 Use the following settings to "Start a program" in the task scheduler: